MinecraftForge/Documentation/docs/rendering/modelextensions/facedata.md

 ### Block and Sky Light

 Specifying a block and/or sky light value with the `block_light` and `sky_light` entry respectively will override the respective light value of the quads.
 Both values default to 0.
-The values must be in the range 0-15 (inclusive) and are treated as a minimum value for the respective light type when the face is rendered meaning that a higher in-world value of the respective light type will override the specified value.
+The values must be in the range 0-15 (inclusive) and are treated as a minimum value for the respective light type when the face is rendered, meaning that a higher in-world value of the respective light type will override the specified value.

 The specified light values are purely client-side and affect neither the server's light level nor the brightness of surrounding blocks.